- D+1 415 773 5652

 Federico has authored several publications in the fields of corporate law, contract law and financial regulation.

-Federico is currently a Teaching Assistant in company law at the University of Milan-Bicocca.
+Federico is currently a PhD Student at Bocconi University in Milan (Business and Social Law - Diritto dell'Impresa) and a Teaching Assistant in company law at the University of Milan-Bicocca.

 Before graduating, cum laude, at Bocconi University in Milan, Federico spent a semester abroad at Freie Universität in Berlin (Oct.
 2013 – Feb.
 2014) and at Université Paris Est Créteil Val de Marne in Paris (Mar.
 2014) within the Themis Exchange Program, earning the Joint Certificate in International and Business Law.